 For Southern California Home Region Members: Kaiser Permanente Claims Administration - SCAL P.O.
-Box 7004 Downey, CA 90242-7004

-Note: If you are requesting payment of a Part D drug that was prescribed by a Plan Provider and obtained from a Plan Pharmacy, write to:
+Box 7004 Downey, CA 90242-7004 To request payment of a Part D drug that was prescribed by a Plan Provider and obtained from a Plan Pharmacy, write to the address below.
+For all other Part D requests, send your request to the address above.

-Kaiser Foundation Health Plan, Inc. Part D Unit P.O.
+Kaiser Foundation Health Plan, Inc. Medicare Part D Unit P.O.
 Box 23170 Oakland, CA 94623-0170